Patent Retrieval: A Literature Review: Preliminaries

 \subsection{Patent Classification}

 Patent offices organize patents by assigning classification codes to each of them based on the technical features of the invention.
 The patent classification system is a hierarchical one.
-Common classification systems include the International Patent Classification (IPC), the US Patent Classification (USPC), and the Cooperative Patent Classification (CPC).
+Common classification systems include the International Patent Classification (IPC) and the Cooperative Patent Classification (CPC).
+The CPC was jointly developed by the USPTO and EPO to replace the US Patent Classification (USPC) and European classification system (ECLA).